 Perth Hills Fruit Picking and Festivals

 Depending on the season, there are many fun festivals and fruit picking in the orchards that surround the Bickley Valley.
 S & R Orchard has many festivals each year, blossom in spring, orange leaves in autumn and their Christmas fruit picking festival in Summer.
 Core Cider House also offers orchard tours and apple picking, in season.
 Read the Buggybuddys review here.

 Kalamunda Water Park is popular in hot months with families.
 Throw down a picnic rug on the grass and enjoys pools for all ages, as well as waterslides.
 Read the Buggybuddys review here.

-Kalamunda has lots of cafes, many of them are kid-friendly.
-Esther Café and Elevated Grounds both offer kids corners.
+Kalamunda has lots of kid-friendly cafes.
+Elevated Grounds Coffee House offers a kids corner.
 While Jack and Jill is a great spot for a trendy brunch and has a kids menu.
 Embers, up the road in Gooseberry Hill is a local favourite.
-The Vault is a tasty spot for a more substantial meal.
-And no trip to Kalamunda is complete without a scoop of Collodel’s delicious ice cream.
+The Vault and Kalamunda Hotel are tasty spots for a more substantial meal.
+The Bickley Valley is teeming with cideries and wineries that welcome families.
+Find out more in our big guide.

 Suggested Itinerary for Kalamunda and the Bickley Valley

 - 9am – Breakfast at a Kalamunda Café